haltu/muuri/README.md

 * This project owes much to David DeSandro's [Masonry](http://masonry.desandro.com/) and [Packery](http://packery.metafizzy.co/) libraries.
 You should go ahead and check them out right now if you haven't yet.
 Thanks Dave!
 * Jukka Jylänki's research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf) came in handy when building Muuri's layout algorithms.
 Thanks Jukka!
-* Big thanks to the people behind [Velocity.js](http://velocityjs.org/) and [Hammer.js](http://hammerjs.github.io/) for providing such awesome libraries.
+* Big thanks to the people behind [Web Animations API polyfill](https://github.com/web-animations/web-animations-js) and [Hammer.js](http://hammerjs.github.io/) for providing such awesome libraries.
 Muuri would be much less cool without animations and dragging.
 * [Haltu Oy](http://www.haltu.fi/) was responsible for initiating this project in the first place and funded the intial development.
 Thanks Haltu!

 ## License